ScriptCode best practices

 Good:

-• Do not use credentials directly in ScriptCode
+• Do not use authorization data directly in ScriptCode

-• Fetch remote resources (images, documents, card images, etc.) from a trusted source (e.g. Eximee platform, bank resource)
+• Retrieve remote resources (images, documents, card images, etc.) from a trusted source (e.g. the Eximee platform, a bank resource)

-• If you must use any link in the application make sure it is trusted and its use directly results from requirements
+• If you need to use any link in the application, make sure it is trusted and that its use results directly from the requirements

-• If some functionality is not present on the platform report the need - do not use external tools
+• If a given feature does not exist on the platform, submit a request - do not use external tools

 Learn more: OWASP_Application_Security_Verification_Standard_4.0 - scriptCode